 2. Infertility is common.

 While the majority of young couples will achieve a pregnancy within the first year of unprotected intercourse, even still about 1 in 8 couples will have difficulty conceiving.
 The underlying reasons for infertility can be categorized under female factor, male factor, or a combination of both (or unexplained).
 Unexplained infertility occurs in about 10% of couples, and is diagnosed when all the available tests come back normal.
+This does not mean that everything is ok but that there is a problem we do not yet have a test that can uncover it.
 Be cautious of comparing experiences from different people as there is no one size fits all.
 It is common also for couples to have no past family history of fertility issues.
 For this reason, it is always best to be your own advocate and discuss your fertility early on with your primary care provider, OB/GYN, or directly with a fertility specialist to get quick answers.

 3. Timing sexual intercourse is not exact.